apoltix/iTMDb/README.md

 Please remember to read the TMDb API Terms of Use.

+You can safely submit your apps using iTMDb to the App Store (it's been approved for use with [Collection][]).

+iTMDb does not yet cover the entire TMDb API, but movie search and lookup works.
+Things like authentication is not implemented.

 How to use
 ==========

 You can check out the included test target (iTMDbTest) within the Xcode project for code samples.
+All iTMDb classes are prefixed with <code>TMDB</code>, and the main class, from which most common operations can be made, just called <code>TMDB</code>, is known as the "context".

 1. Add the framework to your project like any other framework (use Google if you don't know how to do this).